 Whatever coat you select, make sure it is the right fit, is warm enough according to the weather conditions of your place.
 It must be in a color which will look good with all types of shirts and most of the winter clothing essentials you already have.
 Here are some popular long coat styles that you can go for.

 Single Breasted Trench Coat

 Trench coats are the first option that comes to mind when we think of transitional long coats.
 The single-breasted trench coat has a single column of buttons, which makes it easily wearable outerwear.
 There is a wide lapel collar and a waist belt, which you can adjust accordingly.
 Trench coats are commonly worn in earthy tones like brown, khaki, and beige, but black, grey, and navy are the most versatile trench coats for women.

 Double Breasted Leather Trench Coat

-Trench coats with a double column for buttons is a trendy type of long coat that looks very sophisticated.
+Leather trench coats with a double column for buttons is a trendy type of long leather coat that looks very sophisticated.
 They are made with a lighter material for the transitional weather and heavier material like leather, wool, or corduroy for winter.
 The stylish double-breasted trench coat is definitely a wardrobe necessity.